 During the most recent academic year the Smith School faculty have instructed the following modules:

 - Economics of the Environment (BCM)

 - Behavioural Economics and Field Experiments (NSEG)

 - Mobile Water for Development (module for all MSc courses)

-Our four MSc programmes are part of the Oxford 1+1 Programme which enables exceptional and motivated students to combine their MSc with the Oxford MBA.
+Our five MSc programmes are part of the Oxford 1+1 Programme which enables exceptional and motivated students to combine their MSc with the Oxford MBA.
 The MSc will provide you with the in depth understanding of the complex dynamic between environment, society and markets based on theory and empirical evidence.
 This you will then apply to your enhanced management skills.
 There is growing evidence that this "depth + breadth" is what the world needs, and what employers seek.

 Successful candidates for the Oxford 1+1 Programme will need to meet the admissions requirements for both programmes and be admitted separately to both.
 For further information on the MBA programme and how to apply please see the Saïd Business School website.
 If you are submitting an application for the Oxford 1+1 Programme you should notify us at firstname.lastname@example.org as well as submitting an application for the relevant MSc course.
 The MSc application process is explained on the relevant MSc pages of the School of Geography and the Environment website.